rizwan-i-khan/vue_pwa_guide/README.md

 	Restart all instances in manual mode.
 	1: go to vuestorefront-api folder and up the docker. docker-compose up -d

+	Restart elasticsearch service if you encounter error of address already in used.
+		- sudo service elastic search restart

 	2: import data of magento2 to elasticsearch.
 		-> yarn mage2vs import